Minnesota Counseling License Requirements

 To learn more about LMFT careers, visit our LMFT career guide.

-The Minnesota Professional Educator Licensing and Standards Board is responsible for issuing school counselor licenses.
+The Minnesota Professional Educator Licensing and Standards Board (PELSB or the Board) is responsible for issuing school counselor licenses.
 Minnesota school counselors work with students from kindergarten through twelfth grade to help promote age-appropriate academic, emotional, and behavioral development, and resiliency skills among students.
-There are three school counselor licensing tiers (tier two, tier three, and tier four) and tier four is considered a full license.
-The minimum requirement to begin the licensure process at tier two is a bachelor’s degree and 24 credits of graduate-level study in school counseling, but an accredited graduate degree in school counseling will enable you to apply directly to tier three.
-If you have a master’s degree that is not in school counseling, you must complete an approved school counselor preparation program before applying.
-After completing your graduate education, earn tier four school counseling licensure by completing the following steps:
+There are three school counselor licensing tiers (Tier 1 is not available for school counselors) and Tier 4 is considered a full license.

 Read more about opportunities in this field on our school counseling career guide.